splunk/public-o11y-docs/gdi/opentelemetry/configure-remove.rst

 See another example of how to tweak your data at :ref:`collector-remove-data`.

-You can also use the
+You can also use the metrics pipeline management tool to control how you ingest and store your metrics.
+Learn more at :ref:`metrics-pipeline-intro`.